ELPEDR/Potion-maker/README.md

 # Potion-maker
-You can create several types of wells
+You can create several types of Potions